FUSEEProjectTeam/Fusee/README.md

 * finalBeta = 180° - &beta;

 ### Last but not least, the pincer.
-As seen in the graphic below, the angle
+As seen in the graphic below, to properly adjust position of the pincer, we need to know the angle &delta;.
+It calculates as follows:
+* &delta; = -90° + finalAlpha + finalBeta

 ![pincer](/Assets/pincer.png "pincer")